Theia-Finance-Labs/trisk.analysis/README.md

-# trisk.utils
+# trisk.analysis
-Utility functions to use Trisk
+Utility functions to use with Trisk